Are Black People Israelites?

 Something else is going on.
 Their skin is dry, struggled up, and dead from the destruction by the Babylonians.
 We can further prove it when it says, "they are not known in the streets: their skin cleaveth to their bones; it is withered, it is become like a stick."
 Verse 7 says they were white.
 Are we to assume that they were white and then became black?
 No. This is about purity and then their destruction.

 "See there?
 They just called him a n****r.
 They're all black."
 If this was the case, why weren't they all called this?
 Why is it just Simeon?
-Obviously there is a reason that this one man out of the group was called this name.
+There is a reason that this one man out of the group was called this name.
 This may be a surname or in reference to a land.

 The Color of Christ (or God)

 I beheld till the thrones were cast down, and the Ancient of days did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.— Daniel 7 9

 His body also was like the beryl, and his face as the appearance of lightning, and his eyes as lamps of fire, and his arms and his feet like in colour to polished brass, and the voice of his words like the voice of a multitude.— Daniel 10 6

 14 His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire;

 15 And his feet like unto fine brass, as if they burned in a furnace; and his voice as the sound of many waters.— Revelation 1 14-15